Keionte Scott

-Keionte Scott is an American college football cornerback for the Miami Hurricanes.
-He previously played for the Snow Badgers and Auburn Tigers.
+Keionte Scott (born August 11, 2001) is an American professional football cornerback for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Snow Badgers, Auburn Tigers, and Miami Hurricanes.
+Scott was selected by the Buccaneers in the fourth round of the 2026 NFL draft.

 Early life

 Scott is from San Diego, California.
-He attended Helix High School in La Mesa where he played football and competed in track and field.
+He played at Democracy Prep in Las Vegas before he moved to San Diego and attended Helix High School in La Mesa where he played football and competed in track and field.
 He was a two-way player in football and helped his team win the Southern California open division.
 He participated at the Makasi Bowl all-star game and was named MVP after scoring three touchdowns.
 After high school, he began his college football career at Snow College in Utah.

 College career

 Scott played for the Snow Badgers from 2020 to 2021.
 In the 2021 season, he appeared in six games and helped them to a record of 7–2, posting 27 tackles and three interceptions.
 He was Snow's team captain and was twice named a junior college All-American, also being named the conference co-defensive player of the year.
 Ranked the top junior college cornerback prospect, he transferred to the Auburn Tigers in 2022.
 Scott became a starter as a defensive back for the Tigers and also served as a return specialist.
 He posted 54 tackles in the 2022 season and 44 in 2023.

 After initially being expected to enter the NCAA transfer portal, he announced a return to Auburn for the 2024 season.
 Limited by injuries, he only recorded 18 tackles that season.
 He transferred to the Houston Cougars for his final season in 2025, but then transferred again to the Miami Hurricanes before the season began, becoming Miami's starting nickelback.